bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 -- Battle of Exegol (Episode IX: The Rise of Skywalker) In the final showdown of the saga, the Y-wing made a triumphant return.
 Among the massive civilian armada, you could spot fully-armored models reminiscent of the old Republic days (BTL-B), alongside upgraded modern variants, all dropping payloads onto the Sith Eternal’s shieldless Star Destroyers.

+##### Incom T-65 X-wing Starfighter sereis

+The Incom Corporation T-65 X-wing is a highly functional multi-role starfighter that determined the victory of the Rebel Alliance and the New Republic.
+Incom Corporation developed the X-wing in secrecy as a private venture for an Empire procurement bid, fusing the technologies of the Z-95 Headhunter, a single-wing bestselling light starfighter, and the ARC-170 starfighter, a heavy starfighter for the Republic during the Clone Wars jointly developed by Incom/Subpro.

+The X-wing has a design philosophy that is the polar opposite of the TIE series: "high survivability, independent operational capability, and heavy armament for hit-and-run tactics."
+Namely, its equipment includes: deployable wings called "S-foils (Strike Foils)" which expand the laser fire arcs at the wingtips and increase cooling efficiency; a deflector shield generator; a hyperdrive; astromech droid (R2-series, etc.) compatibility; proton torpedo launchers; anti-starfighter lasers; and heavy bombing capabilities.

+Around 2 BBY, the pro-Rebel Incom Corporation evacuated the X-wings to the Rebel Alliance in response to the Empire's seizure actions.
+As a result, the Rebel Alliance obtained the "state-of-the-art starfighter" for free, and operated this series for a long time thereafter.

+1. T-65B X-wing [1st Generation] (Galactic Civil War Period: EP4–EP6)

+The original legendary starfighter flown by Luke and Wedge.
+The four engines are each independent and cylindrical.

+1. T-70 X-wing [2nd Generation] (New Republic / Early Resistance: EP7–EP8)

+Developed by Incom-FreiTek.
+The engine intakes became "semi-circular," designing them to form a single circle when the wings are closed.
+Famous as Poe Dameron's personal starfighter (the black "Black One").
+Weapon swappability speed and electronic warfare capabilities were significantly improved.

+1. T-85 X-wing [3rd Generation] (New Republic Military / End Period: EP7)

+The highest-tier, state-of-the-art heavy starfighter that was deployed exclusively for the defense of the New Republic Military's capital star system under strict military regulations.
+Due to the strike from the First Order's "Starkiller Base," most of them instantly perished along with the capital star system and the main fleet of the Republic.

+- Battle of Scarif (0 BBY / "Rogue One")

+Said to be the first combat deployment of the X-wing.
+The X-wings of "Blue Squadron" scrambled.

+- Battle of Yavin (0 BBY / "Episode IV")

+The historic first victory of destroying the Death Star.
+The X-wings of "Red Squadron" scrambled.

+##### TIE fighter series
+For the first decade or so of the Galactic Empire, the TIE/ln (TIE Line Starfighter) was by far the Empire's primary starfighter.
+However, around the time of the Battle of Yavin (Episode IV), the variety of TIE-series  starfighters increased dramatically in just a few years.
+This rapid change was due to the devastating defeat at the Battle of Yavin (the destruction of the Death Star) and the shift in tactics of the Rebel Alliance.

+Up until then, the Empire relied on "rule by terror" (the Tarkin Doctrine) through overwhelming numbers and massive weapons (Star Destroyers and the Death Star), and this was sufficient.

+The TIE/ln, a carrier-based aircraft, was mass-produced as a "cheap, disposable aircraft where quantity was paramount."
+To cut costs, it lacked shields and hyperdrives.

+The Rebel Alliance's hit-and-run tactics using high-performance, small fighters equipped with shields and hyperdrives (such as X-wings), and their subsequent victory over the Death Star, led the Empire to change its strategy.

+- Positioning of Major Variations

+-- TIE Advanced x1 (Early Prototype)

+Testbed for next-generation high-end aircraft (prototype).
+This is the aircraft Darth Vader piloted at the Battle of Yabin.
+To compensate for the TIE/ln's weakness of low defensive capabilities, it was equipped with shields and a hyperdrive for independent operation.
+While extremely high-performance, its high manufacturing cost prevented mass production, although the data gained would be utilized in later aircraft.

+-- TIE Interceptor (Interceptor)

+A "pure dogfight" main fighter designed to counter X-wings.
+Mass production was rushed immediately after the Battle of Yavin, and became increasingly common by the Battle of Endor (Episode VI).
+While lacking shields and hyperdrives like the Advanced x1, it was the most successful fighter, boasting overwhelming speed and maneuverability, and equipped with four or more laser cannons.

+-- TIE Bomber (Bomber)

+An anti-ship and ground attack aircraft.
+While it existed before the Battle of Yavin, its deployment on the front lines became more prominent after Yavin, primarily to strike Rebel strongholds and large cruisers.
+Its distinctive twin-fuselage design features the pilot on one side and a large number of torpedoes and bombs on the other.

+-- TIE Defender

+The "ultimate absolute superiority fighter" that disregarded cost.
+Developed under the leadership of Grand Admiral Thrawn, this ultra-high-performance aircraft features three solar panels.
+Equipped with powerful shields, a hyperdrive, and even ion cannons and warhead launchers, it was a "TIE where the pilot could survive," capable of single-handedly taking down several X-wings.
+However, Imperial resources were concentrated on superweapons such as the Death Star, and the destruction of key production facilities further delayed the program.
+As a result, the Empire collapsed before the TIE Defender could be deployed on a large scale.

 {% capture my_tiles %}
 - img: https://images.unsplash.com/photo-1507525428034-b723cf961d3e?160pt